 Flat Roof Repair Costs

-Instead of simply patching a leak, you might want to go a step further and get a roof coating.
+Instead of simply patching a leak, you may want to go a step further to fully protect your roof by getting a roof coating.
 This consists of a thin layer of synthetic material that can give your roof long-term protection from the elements.
 A roof coating can be painted on in as little as a day (or over the course of several depending on the size of your building) and does not require tenants to vacate during work.
-This option provides much more comprehensive coverage than a few repairs and costs far less than a full roof replacement.
+This flat roof repair option provides much more comprehensive coverage than a few repairs and costs far less than a full roof replacement.

 In addition to stopping leaks, a roof coating can also drive down power costs by up to 50% since it will reflect more sunlight off of your building.
-A roof coating can also extend the roof's life by anywhere from 5 to 7 years, which can give you time to save up for a replacement.
-You can also claim a federal tax credit after obtaining a roof coating, which isn’t something available with full roof replacements.
+A roof coating can extend the roof's life by anywhere from 5 to 7 years, which gives your business time to plan for a replacement.
+You can also claim a federal tax credit after obtaining a roof coating, which isn’t something available with full flat roof replacements.